abloomston/workwithme.guide-myguide/index.md

   - Slack!

-How should people best get your attention for urgent matters, during and out of your working hours?
+How should people best get your attention for urgent matters outside of normal working hours?

+  - Slack me first.
-  - [Texting me](https://getpantheon.bamboohr.com/employees/pto/?id=40624) is your best bet.
+  - If you still need a response, then [texting me](https://getpantheon.bamboohr.com/employees/pto/?id=40624) is your best bet.

 What's your relationship to work communication when not at work?